huggingface/optimum-quanto/README.md

 - automatically inserts quantized functional operations,
 - automatically inserts quantized modules (see below the list of supported modules),
 - provides a seamless workflow from float model to dynamic to static quantized model,
-- supports quantized model serialization as a `state_dict`.
+- supports quantized model serialization as a `state_dict`,
+- uses integer matrix multiplications (`mm`) on CUDA devices.

 Features yet to be implemented:

 - quantize clone (quantization happens in-place for now),
-- smart calibration to decide if activations must be per-tensor or per-axis,
+- dynamic activations smoothing,
+- integer batched matrix multiplications (`bmm`) on CUDA devices,
-- optimized integer kernels,
+- integer matrix multiplications for CPU and MPS devices,
-- quantized operators fusion,
+- quantized operators fusion (`mm` followed by dequantization is the most common use case),
 - support `int4` weights,
 - compatibility with [torch compiler](https://pytorch.org/docs/stable/torch.compiler.html) (aka dynamo).

-## Supported modules
+## Quantized modules

+Thanks to a seamless propagation mechanism through quantized tensors, only a few modules working as quantized tensors insertion points are actually required.

 The following modules can be quantized:

 - [Linear](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html) (QLinear).
-Weights are quantized to `int8`, and biases to `int32`.
-Outputs are quantized to `int8`.
+Weights are quantized to `int8`, and biases are not quantized.
+Inputs and outputs can be quantized to `int8`.
-If the activations are quantized per-axis, the weights are also quantized per-axis.
 - [LayerNorm](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html),
 Weights and biases are __not__ quantized.
-Outputs are quantized to `int8`.
+Outputs can be quantized to `int8`.

 The next modules to be implemented are:

-- LLamaRMSNorm.
+- Conv2D.

 ## Limitations and design choices